AdarshPandya0/playwright-hybrid-boilerplate/README.md

-# 🎭 Playwright Hybrid Framework Boilerplate
+# Playwright Hybrid Framework Boilerplate for WebIMS

-Welcome to the **Enterprise Playwright Hybrid Framework**!
+Welcome to the **WebIMS Playwright Hybrid Framework**!

 This boilerplate is designed to handle complex automation challenges right out of the box.

 ### Key Features

+* **Support Parallel Execution** — Current session implementation does not allow same account to be used in multiple browsers thus preventing parallel execution entirely, this boiler plate allows to bypass and perform parallel execution of tests.
 * **Self-Healing Session Injection** — Completely bypasses UI logins using cached authentication tokens when possible to.
 * **Decoupled Garbage Collection** — Prevents file-locking issues during parallel execution and sharding.
 * **Global Base Page Pattern** — Automatically handles unpredictable UI prompts.

 ---

-# 🛠️ Prerequisites
+# Prerequisites

 Before getting started, ensure the following are installed on your machine: